+Notes: (a) “With 9” indicates that all 9 descriptors were utilized when creating that Bayesian model, while (b) “with 1” means that only the FCFP_6 fingerprints that describe 2D topology were used.

 Testing Different Sets of Run Parameters with the pruned and full Half-life Bayesians

 In addition to testing our full and pruned half-life training sets with different types of machine learning models, we also examined how a few different sets of run parameters would affect these Bayesian models.
 The default protocol for constructing Bayesians in Pipeline Pilot 9.1 involves using 10 bins when characterizing the descriptors.
 We investigated how “pruning” the half-life training set affected the accuracy of Bayesians that utilized FCFP_6 fingerprints with 10 bins, FCFP_12 (that characterize which functional groups are connected to each other, up to and including 12 spheres, or dimensions, of topology) with 10 bins, and FCFP_12 with 20 bins.
-The internal statistics from five-fold cross-validation (see Table S1) demonstrate that “pruning” the training set also increased the ROC score (0.873 vs. 0.838), specificity (80.9% vs. 72.2% and 81.5% vs. 73.1%) and concordance (85.8% vs. 78.9% and 86.2% vs. 79.4%), as compared to the full half-life Bayesians that were constructed using FCFP_12 with 10 bins and FCFP_12 with 20 bins, respectively.
+The internal statistics from five-fold cross-validation (see Table S-V) demonstrate that “pruning” the training set also increased the ROC score (0.873 vs. 0.838), specificity (80.9% vs. 72.2% and 81.5% vs. 73.1%) and concordance (85.8% vs. 78.9% and 86.2% vs. 79.4%), as compared to the full half-life Bayesians that were constructed using FCFP_12 with 10 bins and FCFP_12 with 20 bins, respectively.
 The high sensitivity values were maintained (at 95%) for these Bayesians that involved using different run parameters, as well.

-In the external tests with the Dartois 2015 set of antituberculars, similar trends were observed (see Table S2).
+In the external tests with the Dartois 2015 set of antituberculars, similar trends were observed (see Table S-VI).
 The pruned half-life Bayesians produced better external ROC scores (0.753 vs. 0.691 and 0.765 vs. 0.704) than the full Bayesians that were built using FCFP_12 with 10 bins and FCFP_12 with 20 bins, respectively.
 The pruned half-life Bayesian with FCFP_12 and 10 bins also displayed a better external concordance (86.7% vs. 80.0%) and stability hit rate (25 out of 27 versus 23 out of 25) than the corresponding full Bayesian model.
 For the other metrics, the pruned and full Bayesians that utilized different run parameters were equivalent in this external test.
-In the external study with the full percent compound left validation set, the trends from the Bayesians built with these two new sets of run parameters were similar to the aforementioned trends displayed by the pruned and full Bayesians constructed with FCFP_6 and 10 bins (see Table S3), except that these new run parameters improved the sensitivity values for the pruned models, instead of just maintaining it.
+In the external study with the full percent compound left validation set, the trends from the Bayesians built with these two new sets of run parameters were similar to the aforementioned trends displayed by the pruned and full Bayesians constructed with FCFP_6 and 10 bins (see Table S-VII), except that these new run parameters improved the sensitivity values for the pruned models, instead of just maintaining it.

 Observing similar trends in the internal five-fold cross-validation studies and external tests (with respect to “pruned” models showing some enhanced predictive power over the corresponding “full” Bayesian models) for Bayesians that were constructed with three different sets of run parameters further supports the hypothesis that “pruning” the training set can be a useful strategy in machine learning models.
 It also supports the robustness of the half-life training set that we curated and of our overall modeling approach.

-Table S1.
-Internal statistics from five-fold cross-validation studies performed when using different sets of run parameters in Pipeline Pilot to create Bayesian models that predict MLM stability.
+Table S-V. Internal statistics from five-fold cross-validation studies performed when using different sets of run parameters in Pipeline Pilot to create Bayesian models that predict MLM stability.